I have to confess, many of my money habits and other organizational routines have their foundation in me being lazy.

 9 Regular Money Habits For Life

-So when should you be focusing on your new money habits?
+So when should you be focusing on working up your new financial routine?

 Is it enough to do them once a month?